Addressing the JXL or JPegXL format floating around the internet.

 In just about every blog we’ve seen the story is unchanged.
 They claim massive Benefits over JPG pictures which are typically high colors with millions of colors.
 Fair enough.
 But what about a low-fidelity PNG file?
 After all, if JXL can work wonders with millions of colors it should have no problems with just a few in a locked pallet right?

-We’re attaching my 512×512 FavIcon logo that is normally saved in .SVG format.
+We’re attaching my 512×512 FavIcon logo which is normally saved in.SVG format.
 I took the vector and output to raster at 512px-512px 4-bit color.
 15 colors + transparency just to make things interesting.

 after optimizing with optiPNG, and passing it through my script.
-Here is the results.
+Here are the results.

 -rw-r--r-- 1 user group 13830 Sep 22 01:14 Bintu-Logo-2.png.webp -rw-r--r-- 1 user group 15344 Sep 22 01:12 Bintu-Logo.png -rw-r--r-- 1 user group 20317 Sep 22 01:12 Bintu-Logo.png.avif -rw-r--r-- 1 user group 81911 Sep 22 01:19 Bintu-Logo.png.jxl -rw-r--r-- 1 user group 7450 Sep 24 19:28 Bintu-Logo.png-2.jxl -rw-r--r-- 1 user group 31510 Sep 22 01:15 Bintu-Logo.png.webp -rw-r--r-- 1 user group 21370 Sep 22 01:21 Bintu-Logo.svg